 “We have worked closely with DEA over the past several months to reach this agreement, which concludes the DEA’s review of our operations,” Kermit Crawford, president of Walgreen’s pharmacy, health and wellness services businesses, said in an e-mailed statement.

 Walgreen’s agreement with the DEA comes nine months after the pharmacy chain sued the agency over its ban on shipments of controlled substances from the Jupiter facility.
 The DEA concluded that shoddy drug-handling practices made the facility a public-safety threat.

 The ban was part of a DEA crackdown on retail pharmacies and drug distributors for high sales of oxycodone in Florida, considered by U.S. officials the epicenter of prescription drug abuse.

-In May, Cardinal Health Inc. (CAH), the second-largest U.S. drug distributor by revenue, agreed to suspend shipments of controlled drugs from a Florida facility for two years in a settlement with the DEA.
+In May 2012, Cardinal Health Inc. (CAH), the second-largest U.S. drug distributor by revenue, agreed to suspend shipments of controlled drugs from a Florida facility for two years in a settlement with the DEA.

 In 2011, the average pharmacy in the U.S. ordered about 73,000 oxycodone dosage units.
-That year, the six Walgreen’s pharmacies identified as the company’s top oxycodone buyers in Florida each ordered from 1.2 million to 2.1 million dosage units, according to the agency.
+That year, the six Walgreen’s pharmacies identified as the company’s top oxycodone buyers in Florida each ordered from 1.2 million to 2.1 million dosage units, according to the DEA.

-To contact the reporter on this story: Jef Feeley in Wilmington, Delaware, at email@example.com; Susannah Nesmith in Miami at firstname.lastname@example.org
+To contact the reporters on this story: Jef Feeley in Wilmington, Delaware, at email@example.com; Susannah Nesmith in Miami at firstname.lastname@example.org

 To contact the editor responsible for this story: Michael Hytha at email@example.com